alonsobsd/bhyvemgr/README.md

 bhyve-firmware (sysutils/bhyve-firmware), doas (security/doas), remote-viewer (net-mgmt/virt-viewer), swtpm (sysutils/swtpm), sudo (security/sudo) and xfreerdp3 (net/freerdp3)

 # Network configuration
-bhyvemgr can use two kind of network settings: *Quick network configuration* or *Best network configuration*.
+bhyvemgr can use two kind of network settings: *Quick network configuration* or *Optimal network configuration*.
 Choose one of them accord to your own needs.
 I recommend second one because it permits a complete network management of virtual machines.

 ## Quick network configuration
 If you want use bhyve without many network features, you can create a bridge and add your ethernet interface to it.
 Keep in mind that you will need a DHCP/DHCPv6 server, SLAAC or a router with prefix delegation activated in your network environment if you want the virtual machine's network configuration to be assigned automatically.
 Otherwise, you'll need to manually configure the network settings for each virtual machine.